VA3KWJ/aprx-modern-dashboard/README.md

 ## 📎 Notes

 - No external JS or PHP libraries required.
+Live updates use native Server-Sent Events (SSE).
 - QRZ and APRS-IS lookups are based on the callsign string and use direct linking.
 - Reverse geolocation (if used) leverages Nominatim — respect usage limits.
 - Reverse geolocation only resolves to local metro area, suburbs may not resolve